 · Transponders must be returned to the designated person as advised at the riders briefing.

-· If you do not return your transponders within 30 minutes from the conclusion of racing you will have t days to return your transponder to the MWA Office, If you do not return it within 7 days you will receive a $300.00 replacement invoice and your licence will be instantly suspended until you return the transponder or you pay the invoice.
+· If you do not return your transponders within 30 minutes from the conclusion of racing you will have ten days to return your transponder to the MWA Office, if you do not return it within 7 days you will receive a $300.00 replacement invoice and your licence will be instantly suspended until you return the transponder or you pay the invoice.

 · The transponders must be fitted for all practice sessions.